 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-UBC's score of 26 is lower than 52% of the industry.
+UBC's score of 36 is higher than 56% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, the University of British Columbia (UBC) reported total carbon emissions of approximately 2,534,000 kg CO2e in Canada.
-This figure includes Scope 1 emissions of about 52,000 kg CO2e from mobile combustion and 87,000 kg CO2e from fugitive emissions.
-Additionally, significant Scope 3 emissions were recorded, with business travel contributing approximately 27,772,000 kg CO2e and employee commuting accounting for about 40,543,000 kg CO2e.
-Comparatively, in 2022, UBC's total emissions were approximately 3,085,000 kg CO2e, indicating a reduction in emissions from the previous year.
-The university has set ambitious long-term climate commitments, aiming for net-positive operational energy and carbon performance by 2050, as outlined in the UBCO Whole Systems Infrastructure Plan (2016).
-Specific near-term targets include a 67% reduction in Scope 1 emissions by 2020, which UBC has achieved, and a goal of 100% reduction by 2050.
-UBC's commitment to sustainability is further demonstrated through its ongoing initiatives and reporting, which focus on reducing carbon footprints across various scopes of emissions.
-The university's efforts are not cascaded from any parent organization, reflecting its independent approach to climate action.
+In 2024, the University of British Columbia (UBC) reported total carbon emissions of approximately 4,105,000 kg CO2e, encompassing Scope 1 and Scope 2 emissions.
+In 2023, UBC's emissions in Canada were about 2,534,000 kg CO2e, with significant contributions from Scope 3 emissions, including 27,772,000 kg CO2e from business travel and 40,543,000 kg CO2e from employee commuting.
+UBC has set ambitious long-term climate commitments, aiming for net-positive operational energy and carbon performance by 2050, as outlined in the UBCO Whole Systems Infrastructure Plan (2016).
+Specific reduction targets include a 67% reduction in Scope 1 emissions by 2020 and a goal of 100% reduction by 2050.
+These targets reflect UBC's commitment to sustainability and climate action, aligning with industry standards for carbon neutrality.
+The emissions data is not cascaded from any parent organization, indicating that UBC independently tracks and reports its carbon footprint.